-APRIL 2020 FREQUENTLY ASKED QUESTIONS - REVISED 4/3/2020
+APRIL 2020 FREQUENTLY ASKED QUESTIONS - REVISED 4/4/2020

 COVID-19 has made the April 7th election confusing and difficult for some people to manage.
 This FAQ will help answer some questions we are hearing the most from people with disabilities throughout the state.
-Some important changes have been made as a result of the April 2nd ruling from a Federal judge.
-Changes are highlighted in this document.
+Some important changes have been made as a result of two recent court rulings.
+Changes highlighted in this document are current as of April 4.